“Amanda and Claire have an encyclopaedic knowledge of where and how to have fun”

 Our Magical Village of Iznájar 3km away

 To the north west of Córdoba province we find several mountain ranges including the Parque Natural Sierra Norte, home to jagged rock formations and thousands of hectares of cork forests, a lesser but nevertheless essential industry to Southern Spain.
 Winding mountain roads lead the wanderer unknowingly on, until a chance encounter with a precariously laden cork lorry, a mass of circling of vultures, a road block of wild boar, an extraordinary sunset, becomes a life-long memory etched into our “awesome sights” file.
+Trips to the North of the area are well worth it but it is a long day out.

 The Via Verde runs throughout Córdoba and Andalucia – it was the original Olive Trail train route and makes for wonderful walks, riding routes or cycle trails – have a look at some of our maps and Walking Guide Books – or just head off out and discover as you go.